Blue budgerigar mutation: Appearance

 The Blue mutation changes the colour of the body feathers, which are light green in the wild-type, to skyblue and the colour of mask and other parts which are yellow in the wild-type, to white.

 In the domesticated bird this mutation changes the Light Green variety into the Skyblue variety, the Dark Green into the Cobalt and the Olive into the Mauve.

 The green colouration of the wild budgerigar is due to the combined effect of a yellow pigment and an interference effect similar to that which gives colour to petrol on water, which in the budgerigar produces a blue colouration.
 Yellow pigment is present in the outer layer (cortex) of the cells forming the barbs of all feathers of the wild budgerigar with the exception of the cheek patches, although it is very weak in the outermost flight feathers.
 The distribution of the yellow pigment is clearly shown in the Lutino.
 The Blue mutation totally inhibits the production of this yellow pigment, and as far as is known, it has no other effect.

 The yellow pigment in young budgerigars is paler than in adults, which makes green budgerigars in nest feather appear duller and Lutinos appear paler.
 A brighter and stronger yellow colouration appears after the first moult.

 Parrot feathers contain red, orange, and yellow polyene pigments called psittacofulvins.
 Genome-wide association mapping and gene-expression analysis mapped the Mendelian blue locus, which abolishes yellow pigmentation in the budgerigar.
 The blue trait maps to a single amino acid substitution (R644W) in an uncharacterized polyketide synthase (MuPKS) gene.
 When the MuPKS gene is expressed in yeast, yellow pigments accumulated.
 Mass spectrometry confirmed the yellow pigments matched those in feathers.
 The R644W substitution abolished MuPKS gene activity.
 Furthermore, gene-expression data from feathers of different bird species suggest that parrots acquired their colors through regulatory changes that drive high expression of the MuPKS gene in feather epithelia.
 This formulates biochemical models that explain natural color variation in parrots.

 The Blue mutation provides a widely accepted division of domesticated budgerigars into two colour classes: the "Green series" and the "Blue series".
 Birds of the Green series exhibit yellow pigmentation, while birds of the Blue series lack yellow pigmentation.
 These names can be misleading, since some birds belonging to the Blue series, such as Albinos, are not blue; similarly, Lutinos belong to the Green series, yet are not green.

 In combination with the Dark budgerigar mutation the body feathers become deeper shades of blue.
 A blue budgerigar with a single Dark factor is called a Cobalt, and one with two Dark factors a Mauve.
-The World Budgerigar Organization has established precise standards for budgerigar body colours using the Pantone Codes, as shown to the right.
+The World Budgerigar Organization has established precise standards for budgerigar body colours using the Pantone Codes, as shown in the table.